InsuranceFraud.org

 β€’ Buy 81 billion school lunches!

-3 of 4 insurance companies are convinced that insurance fraud is growing
+Insurance companies are convinced that insurance fraud is growing

-Nearly three out of four insurance companies report that fraud is increasing or remaining steady, underscoring a growing concern within the industry.
-In response, the Coalition Against Insurance Fraudβ€”a national alliance of over 300 organizations, including insurers, consumer groups, and government agenciesβ€”is intensifying its efforts to combat this pervasive issue.
+Insurance companies report that fraud is increasing or remaining steady, underscoring a growing concern within the industry.
+In response, the Coalition Against Insurance Fraud, a national alliance of over 300 organizations, including insurers, consumer groups, and government agencies, is intensifying its efforts to combat this pervasive issue.
 Through collaboration, research, and public education, the Coalition aims to protect consumers and reduce the financial impact of fraudulent activities.

 A significant majority of consumers express concern about insurance fraud and its detrimental effects on both the economy and individuals.
 This widespread apprehension underscores public awareness of the financial burden that fraudulent activities impose, including increased premiums and eroded trust in the insurance system.
 In response, the Coalition Against Insurance Fraud is actively collaborating with its diverse stakeholders to foster a more secure and trustworthy environment for all.
 By uniting these groups, the Coalition aims to effectively combat the ever-evolving landscape of insurance fraud.